Welcome to Nursery

 Please click here to view the Nursery Social Story.

 The start times will be staggered so that each child has a chance to settle in and the transition is not so overwhelming.
-You will be sent an email before the end of the summer term with individual times to attend the nursery.
+You will receive the timetable at the induction meeting.

 These can be found by clicking here.